Big Finish review-The Return of Jo Jones

 Episode 241: Katy Manning Interview

-Martyn and Chris are joined by the legendary Katy Manning.
-She tells them about working with Big Finish, her time on The Sarah Jane Adventures, voice acting and, how lucky Doctor Who fans are to have had Russell T Davies bring back the show.
+Martyn and Chris are joined by the legendary Katy Manning in this special episode.
+Katy shares her experiences working with Big Finish, her role on The Sarah Jane Adventures, and her journey into voice acting.
+She also reflects on how lucky Doctor Who fans are that Russell T Davies revived the show in 2005.

 Equipment used in the creation of this feature was purchased through a grant from Graeae and The Paul Hamlyn Foundation.